 Prior accounts of homosexual sex scandals in British newspapers had ignored the influence of the 1883 Dublin sex scandal that produced new scandal conventions that led to the downfall of Radical MP Charles Dilke, Irish Home Rule leader Charles Stewart Parnell, and Oscar Wilde.
 Owing to this oversight, scholars working in the history of sexuality have viewed the fall of Oscar Wilde as unrelated to imperial politics.
 Scandal Work introduces a corrective reading of Wilde’s fall as the result of rapid changes in the conventions of the sex scandal within increasingly contentious imperial print networks and furthermore argues for Wilde’s towering influence on Joyce as a writer and a man, carefully tracing the many direct and indirect allusions to Wilde’s fate in Ulysses.

-- 2015: The Crux of the X: Literary Dispatches From Ireland’s War on Children.
+- In progress: The Crux of the X: Literary Dispatches From Ireland’s War on Children.
 With Joseph Valente.
-In progress.

 - 2013: Scandal Work: James Joyce, the New Journalism, and the Home Rule Newspaper Wars.
 Notre Dame, IN: University of Notre Dame Press, October 2013.

 - 1999: The Gothic Family Romance: Heterosexuality, Child Sacrifice and the Anglo-Irish Colonial Order.
 Durham, NC: Duke University Press.

 - 2013 The Woman Who Did: Maria’s Maternal Misdirection in James Joyce’s “Clay” (with Martha Stallman).
 Joyce Studies Annual, 129-150.